phononautomata/threshold/README.md

 - **Git**: For cloning the repository.
 - **Python**: This project uses Python for some scripting and analysis utilities.
 [Download and install Python](https://www.python.org/downloads/).
 This project has been tested with Python 3.9.
+- **Jupyter Notebooks**: For reproducing curated results and generating figures, Jupyter notebooks are used.
+After installing Python, Jupyter can be installed via pip: ```pip install jupyterlab
 - **Rust**: Model's core is written in Rust.
 [Install Rust](https://www.rust-lang.org/tools/install) by following the official instructions.
 - **Docker**: For ease of setup and deployment, this project is containerized with Docker.
 [Install Docker Desktop](https://docs.docker.com/desktop/) for your operating system.